MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 1. In the left navigation pane, select **Case management \> Queues**, and then select **New queue**.
 1. Select the assessment type.
-1. Enter a name that will help you identify the purpose of the queue.
+1. Enter a name that helps you identify the purpose of the queue.
 1. Enter a description that explains the types of cases that are stored in this queue.
 1. Select your preference for the review sequence.
 If you select **Unrestricted queue**, you can review any case in the queue in any order.
 If you select **Restricted queue**, you must review cases in a predefined order.
 1. Select the default ordering and order by to define the order in which cases appear and are presented to review agents.
 In a restricted queue, your selections define the order in which agents can review the cases.
 1. Select the time-out duration and default action to define the maximum amount of time that a case can be in the queue without being reviewed and the default action that is taken when that time is reached.
 1. You can also assign this queue to a specific set of Microsoft Entra users and groups by adding them to the queue.
-When users go to their **Case management \> Queues** page from the left nav, they will see all the queues assigned to them.
-The “Queues assigned to me” filter will be selected by default.
+When users go to their **Case management \> Queues** page from the left nav, all the queues assigned to them are displayed.
+The “Queues assigned to me” filter is selected by default.
 The filter can help users to focus and work on the queues that are assigned to them.
-Users can view all the available queues by applying the “All queues” filter in the Queues page.
+Users can view all the available queues by applying the “All queues” filter in the **Queues** page.

 You can edit or delete any queue that you created.
 You can also add or remove the assigned users and groups from the queue.
 To edit the name of a queue or delete a queue, remove the routing rules that have a dependency on the queue.
 For more information about routing rules, refer to the next section.